 Q: How do I get from Yogyakarta to Borobudur and Prambanan?

 A: You can hire a driver, use ride-hailing services, or join a tour.
-Public transportation options are available are less convenient.
+Public buses are available but are less convenient.
 Hiring a driver is the most flexible and comfortable option.